great-expectations/great_expectations/docs/reference/spare_parts/data_context_reference.rst

 Validation Operators
 =====================

-See the :ref:`validation_operators` for more information regarding configuring and using validation operators.
+See the :ref:reference__core_concepts__validation__validation_operator for more information regarding configuring and using validation operators.

 .. _environment_and_secrets: